How Stripe Capital works

 Security interests

-The Stripe Capital loan agreement includes security interests taken as collateral for your loan.
+Stripe Capital loan agreements typically include security interests taken as collateral for your loan.
 A UCC-1 financing statement might be filed in connection with your loan based on several factors, including the size of your loan, facts and circumstances about your business, and so on.
+After you finish paying off your loan, you can contact us with a request to terminate a UCC-1 filing.
+For merchant cash advances, a security interest may be taken under certain circumstances, as specified in the Stripe Capital advance agreement.

 Unknown secured party